Work

 June 2022 – March 2024

-Before LayerEdge, I ran marketing and growth across multiple early-stage Web3 protocols through Auroblocks.
-The work was varied — SEO, content, community, launches, ambassador programs — and it taught me how to move fast across many different surfaces without losing coherence.
+Before LayerEdge, I ran GTM and growth across multiple early-stage Web3 protocols through Auroblocks.
+The work spanned the full stack — SEO, content, activation, launches, partner motion, ambassador pipelines — and it taught me how to move fast across many surfaces without the narrative or measurement falling apart.

 300% growth in website impressions.
 A full testnet launch for Chimp Exchange.
-50+ engagement quests on Zealy.
-These numbers matter, but they're outputs of the system, not the thing itself.
+Multiple protocol launches taken from zero to active community.
+The numbers matter, but they're outputs of the system, not the thing itself.

 Earlier